 Record the condition of the following types of books on the place provided on the label prior to the time they are checked out.
 At the time a new textbook is checked out, record "New" under condition.
 If a textbook is still being used and it is excessively worn, tattered or torn, indicate the condition of the book.
 For example: water damage, back torn, etc.

 Check out textbooks during the opening class session.
 As you check out the textbook, ask each student to write his/her name in ink in the place provided on the label.
 Please check to see that the student has written his/her name in ink on the textbook label.
 This affixes responsibility.
 The condition of the textbook is to be checked beforehand.
 Record the name of the student to which the textbook is checked out and condition in the proper column on the standardized check out sheet.
-Make two copies and turn one in to the office.

-PROCEDURE FOR USE OF VIDEO EQUIPMENT: Staff members needing to use video equipment should schedule such usage with Mrs. Baxter or Mrs. Conrad.
+PROCEDURE FOR USE OF VIDEO EQUIPMENT: Staff members needing to use video equipment should schedule such usage with Librarian.

 CARE OF EQUIPMENT: Whether it is video equipment, computers, furniture, athletic equipment, or any other equipment belonging to U.S.D. #237, this is a responsibility I expect you to assume.
 Writing on desks and furniture or the general destruction of furniture or any other equipment is not to be tolerated.
 Students are not to adjust the classroom venetian blinds or adjust the windows.
 Classroom blinds shall be left down and in a closed position at the end of the school day.
 At the close of each day, the custodians will check all classroom doors and windows each night to see if they are locked and that the windows are closed.
 In order to make their duty merely a check, it will be necessary for the last person to use a classroom each day to see that the windows are closed, lights are turned out, and the door is locked.

 PROCEDURE FOR CHECKING IN MERCHANDISE: It is very important that any merchandise you receive is checked in through the office immediately.
 This facilitates the payment of invoices and insures the adjustment of shortages or incorrect merchandise.
-Some summer freight received in the front office may be checked in for you, but anything you receive which is unopened and still has a packing slip must be checked in and the packing slip turned in to Theresa Rentschler immediately.
+Some summer freight received in the front office may be checked in for you, but anything you receive which is unopened and still has a packing slip must be checked in and the packing slip turned into Activities Fund Director immediately.

 SUBSTITUTE TEACHERS: It is the policy of the district to provide substitute teachers for those teachers who are absent because of illness, personal leave, or going on an extended field trip or activity trip.
-Substitute teacher pay is $49.50 per half day, $98.00 per full day, increasing to $148.50 after 5 consecutive full days in the same classroom.
+Substitute teacher pay is $49.50 per half day, $99.00 per full day, increasing to $148.50 after 5 consecutive full days in the same classroom.
 The procedure to observe is as follows: